donlelek/donlelek.github.io/_posts/2015-01-19-add-pipe-operator-shortcut-st3.md

 ## Tired of typing %>% in R?

-If you are using the `dplyr`or `tydr` package in R, you're probably getting very familiar with the ``%>%`` symbol, known as the `pipe operator`.
+If you are using the [`dplyr`](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) or [`tidyr`](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) packages in R, you're probably getting very familiar with the ``%>%`` symbol, known as the `pipe operator`.
 Rstudio (Version 0.98.1091) provides a keyboard shortcut to insert it, so I wanted to do the same in SublimeText.

 You can add a custom keybinding by opening sublime *preferences menu* and selecting *Key Bindings - User*, this will open the file  ``Default (your_OS).sublime-keymap`` where `your_OS` is either OSX, Windows or Linux.